IrinaOrias/Moneyball-Analysis/README.md

 This analysis is based on the `moneyball.db` SQLite database, which contains four interconnected tables: `players`, `teams`, `salaries`, and `performances`.
 Together, these datasets enable a comprehensive exploration of player performance, compensation, and team history to uncover value-driven insights in baseball.

+### Time Coverage

+The data spans more than 150 years of professional baseball history.
+Player careers range from May 4, 1871, to as recently as October 4, 2022, reflecting updates beyond the Moneyball era.
+However, salary and team performance data are concentrated between 1985 and 2001, aligning with the core focus of the Moneyball strategy.
+This period is ideal for exploring player value, performance efficiency, and market inefficiencies in player compensation.

 ## Tables

 ### `players`